 Does my child need formal art training for DSA?

 Formal training is not strictly required but is highly beneficial for most applicants.
 Self-taught students can succeed if they demonstrate genuine talent and authentic passion through their portfolio, but structured guidance helps develop technical skills, portfolio strategy, and interview preparation.
-Based on our observations, the majority of successful DSA Visual Arts applicants have participated in some form of art education programme.
+Based on Art by Ancourage's observations, the majority of successful DSA Visual Arts applicants have participated in some form of art education programme.

 Can my child apply to multiple schools for DSA Visual Arts?